I-SpiTfire-U/Pink-Fox-Engine/README.md

 - [X] Add more functionality to the text UI system and optimize it.
 - [X] Make the animation system more user friendly.
 - [ ] Add support for loading external files if needed.
-- [ ] Implement simple UI element interfaces to allow for flexible UI creation and implement a couple of basic types such as labels, buttons, and checkboxes
+- [ ] Implement simple UI element interfaces to allow for flexible UI creation and implement a couple of basic types such as labels, buttons, and checkboxes.
-- [ ] Implement a basic particle system
+- [ ] Implement a basic particle system.
-- [ ] Create a few basic sample projects to showcase different features
+- [ ] Create a few basic sample projects to showcase different features.
-- [ ] Add more quality of life features to specific parts of the engine to make the developer experience more enjoyable
+- [ ] Add more quality of life features to specific parts of the engine to make the developer experience more enjoyable.
+- [ ] Optimize more where possible.

 ## Creating and Running a Game